 There is no user interface for editing breakpoints in Drupal 8.
-For future community efforts to build a UI see the Breakpoint UI module.
+Due to the fact that breakpoints are config, it's not possible to provide a UI in contrib as well.

 Breakpoints are where a responsive design adjusts in order to display correctly on different devices.
 The Breakpoints module standardizes the use of breakpoints, and enables modules and themes to expose or use each others' breakpoints.
 The Breakpoint module keeps track of the height, width, and resolution breakpoints.